Vor den Vorhang (Before the curtain)

 This project is headed by Dr. Rudi Risatti, curator of the collection of hand drawings and models at the Theatermuseum.

-Header: Girolamo Franceschini, Freely after Curtain design and figures for “Giotto and Zerlina” (Giovanni Golinelli), Vienna Court Opera 1855, Theatermuseum, Inv.
+Header: Freely after Girolamo Franceschini, Curtain design and figures for “Giotto and Zerlina” (Giovanni Golinelli), Vienna Court Opera 1855, Theatermuseum, Inv.
 No. HM4327.

 Project management: